 - 1 cup thinly sliced green onions, divided use

 - Preheat broiler to 450° F.

 - Cut poblanos and bell pepper in half lengthwise; discard seeds and membranes.
 Place peppers, skin side up, on a foil-lined baking sheet; flatten with hand.
 Place corn on baking sheet.
 Broil 10 minutes or until poblanos and bell pepper are blackened and corn is lightly browned.
 Place poblanos and bell pepper in a zip-top plastic bag; seal.
 Let stand 10 minutes.
 Peel and coarsely chop; set poblanos and bell pepper aside separately.

-- Place flour, ½ teaspoon salt, and black pepper in a large saucepan.
-Gradually add milk, stirring with a whisk.
+Place flour, ½ teaspoon salt, and black pepper in a large saucepan.
+Gradually add milk and broth, stirring with a whisk.
 Cook over medium heat until slightly thick (about 12 minutes), stirring constantly.
 Remove from heat.
-Combine 1 cup milk mixture and poblanos in a blender; process until smooth.
+Combine milk mixture and poblanos in a blender; process until smooth.
 Stir pureed poblano mixture into remaining milk mixture.

 - Preheat oven to 350° F.

 - Combine bell pepper, corn, remaining ½ teaspoon salt, 1 cup cheese, red onion, cilantro, eggs, and ricotta.